jwbuurlage/Bulk/docs/pages/api/world/prev_processor.md

 ## Return value

-An `int` containing the id of the previous processor
+- `int`: The id of the previous processor